Youghal Lifeboat Station: History

 Lifeboat coxswain Jackie Foley and his crew were dispatched to England in 1931, to collect Youghal's first motor-powered lifeboat.
-The 35-foot 6in long lifeboat had a single 35-hp Weyburn AE6 Petrol-engine, capable of delivering a top-speed of 7 knots, with a range of 116 miles.
+The 35-foot 6in long lifeboat had a single 35-hp 'Weyburn AE6' Petrol-engine, capable of delivering a top-speed of 7 kn, with a range of 116 mi.
 Henry Hayes was appointed as mechanic.
 At a ceremony on 7 July 1931, the lifeboat was named Laurana Sarah Blunt (ON 744), the lifeboat funded by the gift of Dr. G. Vernon Blunt of Birmingham.